DigitalNote — The CryptoNote Shapeshifter

 (Update 2018-10-09: Please see the semi-annual ratings review of DigitalNote here.)

-DigitalNote (XDN), earlier DarkNote, earlier duckNote, is an open source privacy focused cryptocurrency based on CryptoNote technology and so uses the CPU-efficient CryptoNight consensus algorithm.
+DigitalNote (XDN), earlier DarkNote, earlier duckNote, is an open source privacy focused cryptocurrency based on CryptoNote technology and so uses the CPU-efficient CryptoNight Proof-of-Work algorithm.
 CryptoNight is widely used, for example by more well-known coins like Monero. duckNote itself launched 30th of May 2014 and was a fork from Bytecoin, the original CryptoNote coin that most likely was founded by the developers of said algorithm.

 The privacy focus manifests itself by supposedly anonymous transactions as well as in-wallet encrypted messaging.
 DigitalNote also has a deposit feature from its wallet, where users can lock XDN for a specified period of time and earn a small amount of interest.